Five Fun Facts About the Air Jordan 15

 Stealth Mode: Activated

-Modelled on the X-15 hypersonic jet plane (an engineering marvel that broke records, surpassing speeds of 4,000 miles per hour), the Air Jordan 15 was woven in Kevlar aramid fibre uppers - an aesthetic homage to MJ’s stealthy mode of attack.
-The world’s fastest manned aircraft on earth, the X-15 was the perfect blueprint to fuel the next stage of MJ’s career, His Airness routinely pairing the sneakers with more formal attire for his philanthropic pursuits.
+Modelled on the X-15 hypersonic jet plane (an engineering marvel that broke records, surpassing speeds of 4000 miles per hour), the Air Jordan 15 was woven in Kevlar (Aramid) fibre uppers – an aesthetic homage to MJ’s stealthy mode of attack.
+The X-15 was at one time the world’s fastest manned aircraft on Earth, and the perfect blueprint to fuel the next stage of MJ’s career.
+His Airness routinely pairedthe sneakers with more formal attire for his philanthropic pursuits.

 Goodbye, Jumpman!

 Dry your tears!
-The Air Jordan 15 was the first Jordan sneaker that Miachel Jordan never actually wore on the court.
-Despite rumours of the Jordan line being discontinued after Jordan’s second retirement (cue canned laughter), the Jordan Brand obviously had other plans, the colossal label this year releasing the Air Jordan 36!
+The Air Jordan 15 was the first Jordan sneaker that Michael Jordan never actually wore on the court.
+Despite rumours of the Air Jordan line being discontinued after Jordan’s second retirement (cue canned laughter), Beaverton obviously had other plans.

-Despite Michael Jordan never wearing them on-court, other players from Team Jumpman like Ray Allen, Mike Bibby, and Michael Finley all laced the AJ15 (even Reggie Miller rocked a pair!)
+Though Michael Jordan never donned them on-hardwood, the AJ15 was laced up by plenty of other players such as Ray Allen, Mike Bibby, and Michael Finley – even Reggie Miller rocked a pair!

-The Air Jordan 15 did not meet sales expectations.
-In fact, it didn’t even get close.
-Some sneakerheads complained about the quality of materials (citing ill-fitting, uncomfortable inner sleeves), while for others, the shape was just too damn weird.
-There’s no doubting that the Air Jordan 15 is one of the more eccentric silhouettes from the Jumpman hangar, but that hasn’t stopped a vocal fanbase from defending the shoe, the AJ15 still retaining a cult-like following to this day.
+The Air Jordan 15 did not meet sales expectations – in fact, it didn’t even get close.
+Some sneakerheads complained about the quality of materials (citing ill-fitting, uncomfortable inner sleeves) while others found the shape just too damn weird.
+There’s no doubting that the Air Jordan 15 is one of the more eccentric silhouettes from the Jumpman hangar, but that hasn’t stopped a vocal fanbase from defending the shoe – the AJ15 still retains a cult-like following to this day.

-Rumour has it, the exaggerated, protruding tongue of the Air Jordan 15 was actually intended to resemble MJ’s tongue, which was constantly poking out when breaking ankles or mid-flight.
-One of the boldest tongue designs in the Jordan Brand catalogue, the Air Jordan 15 has kept tongues wagging since the late 90s.
+Rumour has it that the exaggerated, protruding tongue of the Air Jordan 15 was actually intended to resemble MJ’s tongue, which constantly poked out of the Black Cat's mouth when the athlete was mid-flight (or mid-ankle-break).
+With one of the boldest tongue designs in the Jordan Brand catalogue, the Air Jordan 15 has kept tongues wagging since the late 90s.

 Italian Luxury

-Like the Air Jordan 2, Tinker Hatfield had premium Italian shoes in the front of his mind when designing the AJ15, utilising a woven pattern on the uppers and easy-fit design resembling the shape of a moccasin.
-A red stripe featuring on the all-black colourway further alluded to its Italian luxury roots, MJ a vocal fan of the Prada brand.
+Much like his inspirations for the , Tinker Hatfield had premium Italian shoes in the front of his mind when designing the AJ15, utilising a woven pattern on the uppers and easy-fit design resembling the shape of a moccasin.
+The red stripe which popped out of the all-black colourway further alluded to its Italian luxury roots – fitting, as MJ has been a vocal fan of the brand.

 Keen for more fun facts on the Jordan Brand catalogue?